cscareer17/CS-Interview-Preparation/README.md

 ## Total: 3 month preparation

 I hope you enjoy the work.
 Sharing my work freely and open sourcing is a real pride for me.
 If you think my work deserves a :star:, or a thank-you, here is my Bitcoin address __17vktBCzLhZVKfKTZZiWsxCy6kWTdMBAnZ__ :pray:.
-My email address is `cscareer17 at gmail dot com`, I do training sessions for CS interviews on request.